pulibrary/lib_jobs/docs/aspace2alma/readme.md

 1. Alma prepares a data snapshot at 8pm each night; it becomes available to Analytics around midnight.
 2. At 1am, Alma reports out all item barcodes associated with archivally managed items (location codes starting with "sca").
 It exports the report to lib-sftp-prod1.
 3. At 2:30am, aspace2alma starts processing on lib-jobs-prod2:
+    1. it renames the previous MARC file on lib-sftp-prod1
     1. it retrieves the barcodes report from lib-sftp-prod1
         1. once downloaded, it renames the file
         2. if it finds no current file, the process exits